OCA/hr/hr_holidays_compute_days/readme/USAGE.rst

    days with time.
 If you deselect one of these checks, you will be able to select also the starting/ending time of the leave.
 #.
 Select the proper "Leave Type".
 #.
-The number of days will be computed and shown according options on
+The number of days will be computed and shown according options on leave
+   type.
-   leave type.
-If no leave type yet specified, then default configuration is to exclude both rest days and public holidays.
+#.
+If no leave type yet specified, then default configuration is to exclude
+   rest days.